rammic/rammic.github.io/_posts/2015-07-28-hiding-passwords-in-android-apps.md

 {% highlight xml %}
 $ strings app-x86-universal-debug.apk
+  …(Lots of output)
 {% endhighlight %}

-  You should see all kinds of interesting outputs here- If you look closely, you'll even see our key/password included:
+  You should see all kinds of interesting values here- If you look closely, you'll even see our key/password included:

 {% highlight bash %}
 $ strings app-x86-universal-debug.apk | grep My
     My_S3cr3t_P@$$W0rD
 {% endhighlight %}

   The `strings` command makes smash-and-grab style API key theft very easy.
-It works nearly everywhere- not just Android apps.
+It works on all kinds of binaries- not just Android apps.

 #### 1. Including  Secrets in Your Source Code